heyqule/enemy_race_manager/README.md

 - Dropship group always based on this group.
 - This feature can be enable for flying attack group.
 Default to OFF.
 - Early attack warning on mini map.
 Default to ON.

+### Free for all [Experimental]
+/ERM_FFA command enable Free For All mode.
+It can be toggle on and off.
+Enemy races will fight each other to death.
+- This feature will have performance implication.
+- This command limits to max enemy level 5 and 10.
+- High level units are excluded because unit spawns quicker than they die and cause performance issue.
+- Not recommend to use FFA on a death world map.
+They may never stop fighting and kill your performance.
+- When toogle off, all units in enemy forces are killed.

+** Player building health and enemy damage will need to re-balance for this mode in a future release **

 ### Mod Compatibility